 As humans, we are social naturally, and most of us feel we need to fit in.
 The need for acceptance is an essential human instinct and how some identify themselves.
 Familiarity is the social glue that binds people together, but that does not mean it is healthy.

-In a big judgmental world, it’s easy to get caught up in feeling worried about what people think of you or how you may look to others.
-Most of us worry and do not even realize we are worrying too much.
-Nonetheless, let’s put the signs together for you to take a look at and see so they can help you to stop worrying about what other people think.
+In an extensive judgmental world, it is easy to get caught up feeling worried about what people think of you or how you may look to others.
+Most of us worry and do not even realize we are worrying excessively.
+Let’s put the signs together for you so it can assist you with halting agonizing over what others think.

-There are signs that can tell you that you are worrying too much.
+Signs you are worrying too much.
 Here are some of those signs: